Adult Swim: Australia and New Zealand

 The Australian and New Zealand version of Adult Swim was broadcast on Cartoon Network until December 31, 2007.
 Shows aired at that time were Aqua Teen Hunger Force, Sealab 2021, Space Ghost Coast to Coast, Harvey Birdman: Attorney at Law (which also aired on SBS), Tom Goes to the Mayor, Home Movies, The Venture Bros., and before its closure, Squidbillies.
-The comedy block aired every Friday and Saturday and an action block aired during the week, including mature anime like Cowboy Bebop, InuYasha, Bleach, Air Gear, Black Cat, and Ghost in the Shell.
+The comedy block aired every Friday and Saturday and an action block aired during the week, including mature anime like Cowboy Bebop, Inuyasha, Bleach, Air Gear, Black Cat, and Ghost in the Shell: Stand Alone Complex.

 Presently, original comedies have premiered on The Comedy Channel in Australia.
 The block would return on The Comedy Channel in March 2008, with Aqua Teen Hunger Force joining the lineup on July 1.
-The channel has also aired The Boondocks, but not under the Adult Swim banner.
+The channel has aired The Boondocks, but not under the Adult Swim banner.
 To date, Adult Swim has grown considerably with the block now airing every Saturday from 12 to 2 am AEST and 6:30 to 7:30 pm AEST to keep with the late night tradition of the former block.

 Adult Swim's programming has been released to Region 4 DVD by Madman Entertainment, including shows that have never been shown in Australia.
 Madman Entertainment has also released R4 exclusive DVDs not available in the United States, including Volume 2 and 3 of Moral Orel and complete collections of Minoriteam and Assy McGee.
 The Aqua Teen Hunger Force Colon Movie Film for Theaters has also been quietly released to DVD.
 After moving to The Comedy Channel in January 2008, Adult Swim stopped airing in New Zealand until 2021.
 In October 2013, Turner Broadcasting in partnership with MCM Media and Movideo launched an Adult Swim video on demand service.

 In June 2016, Channel 9 signed a two-year deal with Turner Broadcasting to air a block of Adult Swim shows on 9Go!.
 After the deal expired, 9Go! did not renew with Turner Broadcasting, and thus the block was shut down.
 In February 2021, TVNZ began airing Adult Swim programming on TVNZ Duke in New Zealand.
 Shows that are currently airing on the channel, such as Aqua Teen Hunger Force, Birdgirl, Eagleheart, Mr. Pickles, Primal, Robot Chicken, The Eric Andre Show, The Shivering Truth, The Venture Bros., and YOLO: Crystal Fantasy, are available to stream for free on TVNZ+.

 As of December 2022, the streaming service Stan has Adult Swim shows such as Aqua Teen Hunger Force, Robot Chicken and Ballmastrz 9009 available for streaming in Australia.

-In March 2025, the streaming service HBO Max launched in Australia and as of September 2025 has the Adult Swim shows: Rick and Morty, Rick and Morty: The Anime and Samurai Jack in its catalogue.
+In March 2025, the streaming service HBO Max launched in Australia and as of September 2025 has the Adult Swim shows: Rick and Morty, Rick and Morty: The Anime, and Samurai Jack in its catalog.